 Tag: You are rewarded by no longer being It.

-“Not It” Loop – Identify > Flee > Dodge
+Not It Loop: Identify > Flee > Dodge

 Identify: Understanding who is It and spotting them sets your objective.
 You must refrain from being tagged.

-Flee: The challenge is staying out of arms reach from the player deemed It.
-But also staying close enough to the action to understand who is It.
+Flee: The challenge is staying out of arms reach from the player deemed It but also staying close enough to the action to understand who is It.

 Dodge: Your reward is remaining not It and therefore remaining superior to all others who have been It.

-Finish: “Time for dinner!”
+Finish.
+“Time for dinner!”
 Tag generally times out with the last player being It deemed the loser.
 The true winner is generally someone who was never tagged or spent the least time being It.

 Game Loop & Gameplay Loops: